norcams/docs-enduser/docs/terms-of-service.rst

 #.
 If you need more resources (number of virtual machines, storage
    etc.) than your quota allows, please contact us.

 #.
+If you want to use UH-IaaS for critical services, or services that
+   require high availability, please contact us.

+#.
 Please make sure to free resources that you no longer use or need,
    such as terminating obsolete virtual machines.